ralf-meyer/molSimplify/docs/source/Citation.rst

 	year = {2017},
 	}

-If you use the machine learning (ML) models in molSimplify to predict spin spliting energies and/or redox potentials, or RAC descriptors, please cite:
+If you use the machine learning (ML) models in molSimplify to predict spin splitting energies and/or redox potentials, or RAC descriptors, please cite:

 ::